 Mechanism of Action

-The active moiety of Fenofibrate Tablets is fenofibric acid.
+The active moiety of Fenofibrate Tablets for oral use is fenofibric acid.
 The pharmacological effects of fenofibric acid in both animals and humans have been extensively studied through oral administration of fenofibrate.

 The lipid-modifying effects of fenofibric acid seen in clinical practice have been explained in vivo in transgenic mice and in vitro in human hepatocyte cultures by the activation of peroxisome proliferator activated receptor α (PPARα).
 Through this mechanism, fenofibrate increases lipolysis and elimination of triglyceride-rich particles from plasma by activating lipoprotein lipase and reducing production of apoprotein C-III (an inhibitor of lipoprotein lipase activity).